 Eva Klesse, born in 1986, started playing drums at the age of eleven.
 She studied jazz at the colleges of music in Weimar, Paris and Leipzig, where she obtained a double diploma (artistic/pedagogical) with distinction.
 From 2014 to 2016 Eva completed a master’s degree at the jazz department of New York University supported by a scholarship of the German Academic Exchange Service.
 Her main teachers over the last years have been among others Heinrich Köbberling, Richie Beirach and Ari Hoenig.

-Eva is working in various musical projects, among others with Julia Hülsmann Oktet, Trillmann, Jorinde Jelen Band, Sarah Chaksad Orchestra and her own quartet, for which she is also composing.
+Eva is working in various musical projects, among others with Julia Hülsmann Oktet, Trillmann, Jorinde Jelen Band, Sarah Chaksad Orchestra and her own quartet (with Evgeny Ring, Philip Frischkorn and Stefan Schönegg), for which she is also composing.

 Several concert tours led her to China, Chile, Malaysia, Mexico, Honduras, El Salvador, Guatemala, Nicaragua, Switzerland, Turkey, Spain, Belgium, Serbia, the Dominican Republic, the United States, Argentina, Egypt and France.

 In 2013 she won the „Leipziger Jazznachwuchspreis der Marion-Ermer-Stiftung“ (Leipzig award for young jazz musicians).